ecoscape-earth/ecoscape-layers/README.md

 ## Usage

 This package is used as a module.
-Use the `warp` function in `layers.py` as needed to produce the landcover matrix layer and/or elevation raster with the desired parameters/bounds.
+Use the `warp` function in `utils.py` as needed to produce the landcover matrix layer and/or elevation raster with the desired parameters/bounds.
 The class `LayerGenerator` in `layers.py` can then be used to create corresponding habitat layers for various bird species.

 Refer to [tests/test_layers.ipynb](./tests/test_layers.ipynb) for a simple example of how to use the package to produce landcover matrix layers and habitat layers.
+This examples shows many of the various custom overrides that the package has for fine-tuned control of outputs.

 ### Preparing the landcover matrix layer